 So what do you say when your ex contacts you during no contact?

-It depends on what they say.
-But in general you should be happy and lighthearted.
+It depends on what they say, but in general you should be happy and lighthearted.
 They should feel like you are enjoying life and don’t have hard feelings towards them.
 In fact, it should seem like you aren’t thinking that they are contacting you to get back together with you.
 It should seem that such an idea is not on your mind and that you have most certainly not been sitting around waiting on them to contact you.

 When you meet up with them, keep things casual, let them be the one to come to you just as you have been doing during no contact.
 After all, they broke up with you.
 They did the leaving.
 Therefore it is your ex who needs to move toward you since they were the one who pulled away.
 That’s not being petty, that’s how things should happen for the best of the relationship.
 If you chase, even if you are able to get back together with this person, there will be an imbalance that could doom the relationship.
 Don’t underestimate it.

 Assuming the two of you have a good meet up, and if you keep it casual, playful and light, then you need to take things slowly moving forward.
 It’s not healthy to just jump back into things head first even though that might be what it feels like you want in the moment.
 Think of the long-term health of the relationship and allow things to move slowly.
-Be careful about saying affectionate things and take your time defining the relationship again (these things must be “re-earned,” so to speak or else you demonstrate low value to your ex).
+Be careful about saying affectionate things too soon and take your time defining the relationship again (these things must be “re-earned,” so to speak or else you demonstrate low value to your ex).
 Let things happen naturally and don’t be in a hurry to label things.
 Have fun together and take things one day at a time.

 To get my help with your specific situation and a tailored map to getting your ex back, schedule a coaching session with me.